dawidkotarba/interview_questions/java.md

 - What is EnumSet?
 - What needs to be implemented to make i.e. tree based working (Comparable interface)
 - What needs to be implemented to make hash based collection working (hashcode/equals)
+- PECS - when to use super, extends.
+What limitations they have? (i.e. putting/getting from collections, cast required etc.)

 ### JVM
 - What is full/major/minor GC?
 How to avoid full GC?